-Awareness of others
+3. Awareness of others

 Building greater awareness of diversity and differences between people - whether in terms of age, gender, sexuality, ethnicity or race – is essential now more than ever.
 Greater empathy strengthens social relationships and helps nourish rich, diverse and strong friendships and communities.
 At the same time, recognising differences can also reveal the opposite – identifying that which we have in common - our shared perspectives, experiences, challenges and values.

 Our emotions and behaviours - consciously and unconsciously - have a huge impact on those around us.
-Self-awareness - developed through talking, reflective skills, and journaling – can be one of the most challenging aspects of studying counselling, but inevitably leads to highly rewarding self-discovery and development.
+Self-awareness developed through talking, reflective skills, and journaling can be one of the most challenging aspects of studying counselling.
+Yet it inevitably leads to highly rewarding self-discovery and development.

-Career progression and skills in the workplace
+5. Career progression and skills in the workplace

 The skills and competencies gained through learning counselling skills provide huge benefits for any job or profession.
 Be it counselling and psychotherapy and in the helping industries or in other sectors.
 Positive relationships between colleagues are important for work, and counselling skills help in building essential capacities.

 A counselling course is a great addition to any CV, and help is build a more healthy, more compassionate, and more collaborative workplace and working life.

 Short & Long Courses | Daytime | Evenings | Weekdays | Weekends